SKA (hockey club). History How the hockey team ska stands for

 SKA St. Petersburg Country: USSR Russia City: St. Petersburg About ...
 Wikipedia

-2010/2011 HC Siberia Division 3rd place in the Chernyshev Conference 6th place in the Eastern League 11th place in the KHL Season indicators 22 V - 2 VO - 4 VB 21 P - 4 PO - 1 PB Puck abandoned 133 Puck missed 131 ...
+2010/2011 HC Siberia Division 3rd place in Chernysheva Conference 6th place in the Eastern League 11th place in the KHL Season indicators 22 V - 2 VO - 4 WH 21 P - 4 VP - 1 PB Pucks scored 133 Pucks conceded 131 ...
 Wikipedia

-Metallurg Magnitogorsk home kit away kit ...
+Metallurg Magnitogorsk Home kit Away kit ...
 Wikipedia

-SKA Oilman Country ...
+SKA Neftyanik Country ...
 Wikipedia

 SKA Sverdlovsk Country ...
 Wikipedia

-HC "Severstal" (Cherepovets) in the season 2010/11 statistics of performances and activities of the club in the season 2010/11.
-Contents 1 Results of the past season (2009/10) 2 coaching staff...
+HC Severstal (Cherepovets) in the 2010/11 season, performance statistics and club activities in the 2010/11 season.
+Contents 1 Results of the last season (2009/10) 2 Coaching staff...
 Wikipedia

 Books